9. Other Important Programming Paradigms

 9.1.
 Declarative Programming

 Declarative programming focuses on what the program should accomplish rather than detailing how to achieve it.
-SQL and HTML are examples of declarative languages.
+SQL and XML, including HTML, are examples of declarative languages.

 SELECT name FROM students WHERE grade > 90;